Game and Fish sets fall advisory board meetings, rules hearing

-North Dakota's Game and Fish Department is holding its fall advisory board meetings around the state starting next week.
+North Dakota’s Game and Fish Department is holding its fall advisory board meetings around the state that started this week.

 Meanwhile, the agency has scheduled an administrative rules hearing on several topics next month.

+The governor appoints eight Game and Fish advisers to each represent a section of the state and serve as liaisons between the department and the public.

-Meetings begin Monday in Tioga and wrap up Dec.
+Meetings began Monday in Tioga and wrap up Dec.
 6 in Cavalier.
 In between, there will be meetings in Valley City, Belfield, Embden, Stanley, Bismarck and New Rockford.

 The Bismarck meeting is 7 p.m.
-Wednesday, Nov.
-30, at Game and Fish headquarters, 100 N. Bismarck Expressway.
-That meeting also will be livestreamed on the Game and Fish website, gf.nd.gov, and questions can be submitted via chat.
+Wednesday at Game and Fish headquarters, 100 N. Bismarck Expressway.

 People are also reading…